hirokiky/nginx-subdomain-proxy/README.md

 * `TO_HOST`: string for "to host" (`mydomain.private`)
     * or `PROXY_PASS`: string for `proxy_pass`.
 You can use `\$subdomain` variable (The back slash is necessary) like `http://foo-\$subdomain.mydomain.private`.
 If you specified `TO_HOST`, don't specify this.
 * `RESOLVER_IP`: IP address for DNS server.
 If you use privete Route53 within AWS VPC, specify `*.*.*.2` value in your VPC IP range.
+* `RESOLVER_VALID_SEC`: Integer for available seconds of caching DNS records.
+By default it will cache forever.
 * `X_FORWARDED_PROTO`: Value passed by X_FORWARDED_PROTO header.

 and you need to mount `/var/run/docker.sock` at `/tmp/docker.sock` in the container.